 <This blog is under Amazon affiliate program and if you click through those links and buy products from Amazon, we would earn referral fees, which is the only source of income for this blog.
 Thankyou!>

-If you have hot water 💦 option in your washing machine – add a handful of de-shelled soap nuts in a cotton pouch (make sure you tie it so that the nuts don’t come out) & put it along with your clothes.
+If you have hot water 💦 option in your washing machine (like this) or washer dryer (like this)- add a handful of de-shelled soap nuts in a cotton pouch (make sure you tie it so that the nuts don’t come out) & put it along with your clothes.

 If there’s no hot water option, then you need to put the pouch in a mug of hot water give it a squeeze for the saponin to be released and then add it to your w/c machine.
 Simple!